s3yato/cppnew-/README.md

     └── common
 ```

-The goal is to keep the CLI, generation logic and templates separated so new project types can be added without rewriting the core.
+The CLI, generation logic and templates are separated so new project types can be added without rewriting the core.

+Templates are embedded into the distributed binary, so the installed `cppnew` executable does not depend on a separate templates directory.

 ---